9kayer/FizzBuzzCLI/README.md

                               1 2 lucky 4 buzz fizz 7 8 9 buzz 11 fizz lucky 14 fizzbuzz 16

 # How to install (with alias creation):
 (Note: I'm assuming that you have Bash or a unix terminal of some sort.
-Without it, the alias creation will not work.)
+Without it, the creation of the alias will not work.)

 Windows: